Sparse modeling study of extracting charmonium spectral functions from lattice QCD at finite temperature: Introduction

-Quarkonium, a bound state of a heavy quark and antiquark, serves as a valuable probe of the quark–gluon plasma (QGP)~\cite{Matsui:1986dk}.
-In a deconfined medium, the color interaction between the quark pair is screened due to the presence of color charges in the plasma, in analogy with Debye screening in an electromagnetic plasma.
-This screening weakens the binding potential, leading to the dissolution of quarkonium states at sufficiently high temperatures.
 Experimental studies at RHIC and LHC have provided compelling evidence for such in-medium modifications of quarkonia.
 Measurements of the $J/\Psi$ and $\Upsilon$ yields reveal significant suppression compared to the proton-proton baselines~\cite{PHENIX:2006gsi, PHENIX:2014tbe, ALICE:2016flj, ALICE:2018wzm, CMS:2018zza}.
 These measurements provide essential information on the onset of deconfinement and the properties of the QGP, and motivate further theoretical studies to understand the in-medium modification of quarkonium, requiring knowledge of the corresponding spectral function.
-Beyond quarkonium spectroscopy, the low-frequency structure of the vector spectral function is directly related to transport coefficients such as the heavy quark diffusion constant~\cite{Petreczky2006.PhysRevD.73.014508}, which are essential to describe transport phenomena in heavy-ion experiments.
+Beyond quarkonium spectroscopy, the low-frequency structure of the vector spectral function is directly related to transport coefficients such as the heavy quark diffusion constant~\cite{Petreczky2006.PhysRevD.73.014508}, which are essential to describe transport phenomena in heavy-ion experiments. \\

 In lattice QCD, however, spectral functions cannot be computed directly.
 Instead, they are inferred from meson correlation functions in Euclidean time.
 Reconstructing spectral functions from these correlation functions is, however, an ill-posed inverse problem: the limited number of temporal data points and the presence of statistical noise make it difficult to uniquely determine the spectral shape.